lfit/releng-docs/docs/gerrit.rst

 --------------------------

-Both SSH and HTTP clone options have a clone with commit-msg hook which adds a hook for adding a new Change-Id as part of the footer of any new commit to be able to post in Gerrit.
+Both SSH and HTTP clone options have a clone with commit-msg hook which adds a hook to handle the Change-Id_ field in the footer of the commit message.

 #.
 Browse for the project and click ``General``.